vrajani/tech-questions/README.md

 * reverse a string but keep all special characters in place
 * serialize & deserialize a binary tree
 * Difference between string buffer and string builder, difference between string and String buffer
 * Determine whether a list of parentheses "[()]{}...etc" are balanced or unbalanced.
-* Write program to identify if two subnets collide.

 * Write program to convert a BST to heap (such as the largest number is root, the second largest is to the left of root, the third largest to right of root and so on)
 * Implement a linkedList
 * Multithreading questions